What is the difference between Ethical Hacking and Cybersecurity?

 Cybersecurity is an umbrella term that includes multiple specialized areas such as:

-• Network Security: Protecting the integrity and confidentiality of data as it is transmitted across or through networks.
+• Network Security: Protecting the integrity and confidentiality of data in transit.

-• Application Security: Ensuring that software applications are free from threats and vulnerabilities.
+• Application Security: Ensuring software applications are free from threats and vulnerabilities.

-• Cloud Security: Safeguarding cloud-based infrastructure, applications, and data.
+• Cloud Security: Safeguarding cloud infrastructure and data.

-• Endpoint Security: Protecting end-user devices like smartphones, laptops, and desktops from threats.
+• Endpoint Security: Protecting user devices from cyber threats.

-• Identity and Access Management (IAM): Controlling user access to critical resources in an organization.
+• Identity and Access Management (IAM): Controlling user access to sensitive resources.

-• Data Security: Preventing unauthorized access to and corruption of data.
+• Data Security: Preventing unauthorized data access or alteration.

 What is Ethical Hacking?

-Ethical hacking, often called penetration testing or white-hat hacking, involves legally hacking into a system to identify vulnerabilities before malicious hackers can exploit them.
-Ethical hackers use the same techniques as cybercriminals, but with permission and for the purpose of strengthening a system’s defenses.
+Ethical hacking, also known as penetration testing or white-hat hacking, involves legally hacking into systems to identify vulnerabilities.
+Ethical hackers use the same techniques as malicious hackers, but with permission, to strengthen system security.

 Key Differences Between Cybersecurity and Ethical Hacking